 1) Start with a Heart to Heart Talk

 Besides the health risks associated with being overweight such as diabetes and high blood pressure, your teen often faces a social world of teasing, isolation, and bullying.
-Since your teen is also probably concerned about their weight, start with a heart to heart talk to offer your support and understanding.
+Since your child is also probably concerned about their weight, have a heart to heart talk to offer your support and understanding.

 Keep in mind that long-term weight loss is difficult and without a commitment, it will not happen.
 Make sure that your teen is ready to make permanent changes and it is done for the right reasons.
 Use this time to have a candid conversation of how the whole family can build healthy habits together.

 Don’t forget to talk with your teen about creating an action plan that can help him or her set specific fitness goals.
 The plan should include getting rid of bad habits and replacing them with healthy ones.

 Healthy habits help children to grow up to be happy and successful adults.
 They also help prevent future health problems like diabetes, high blood pressure, high cholesterol, heart disease, and cancer.
 Unfortunately, there are many factors that are keeping teens today from building a healthy lifestyle.